 We try to make Zello as intuitive as possible so no instructions are needed to use it, but for those of you who like reading "how-to" manuals, this user's guide is a great way to learn about Zello's features.
 These instructions are valid for Android devices running Android OS 4.0.3 and above.

 This user guide is separated into 2 sections.
 If you only want to talk one-to-one with personal contacts or with groups of people you already know, you only need to use SECTION 1 tasks.

 If you also want to meet new people, add and join existing Zello channels, or create your own channel, read SECTION 2 tasks as well.

 Click on any task to jump to that section:

 - Installing Zello

-- Creating a new account
+- Creating an account

 - Signing into an existing account

 - Using the Main Screen and Menu icon